wildkatz2004/wordpress-vm/README.md

 - WP-CLI

 To run:
-Paste all of the following in to terminal and hit Return: curl -L -o 'wordpress_install.sh' https://raw.githubusercontent.com/wildkatz2004/wordpress-vm/master/wordpress_install.sh && sudo bash wordpress_install.sh
+Paste all of the following in to terminal and hit Return: curl -L -o 'init_lamp_install.sh' https://raw.githubusercontent.com/wildkatz2004/wordpress-vm/master/init_lamp_install.sh && sudo bash init_lamp_install.sh

 ***Use at your own risk.***